 - drink at least 2 litres (3½ pints) of fluids each day

 - avoid alcohol, caffeine, milk products, high-fat foods and high-fibre foods.

 Contact the hospital straight away if:

 - you have diarrhoea more than 4 times in a day

 - you have a moderate or severe increase in stoma activity

 - the anti-diarrhoea drugs do not work within 24 hours.

-Docetaxel may affect your skin.
+This treatment may affect your skin..
+It may cause a rash, which might be itchy.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.